 WebsiteFood and Health Programme

-I am the interim director of IFR and I also lead the Food and Health programme.
+I lead the Food and Health programme.
 My own research interests are in how diets rich in cruciferous vegetables, such as broccoli, can reduce the risk of certain cancers and cardiovascular disease.

 Sunday’s BBC Countryfile programme on October 25 included a feature on a variety of broccoli bred to contain higher levels of a compound called glucoraphanin.

 Research from human trials with 130 volunteers published earlier this year, showed that including this broccoli in the diet for 12 weeks reduced the levels of LDL-cholesterol by an average of about 6%.more +